Creamy Polenta

 ingredients to make creamy polenta.

-• Instant polenta: The main ingredient for making polenta.
-Instant polenta cooks faster than regular polenta and is convenient for this recipe.
+• Instant polenta: Cooks much faster than traditional polenta.
 You can usually find it in the international section of the grocery store, near the other Italian foods.

 • Butter: Adds richness and a creamy texture to the polenta.